-- 19. IOP intends to engage in substantially similar speech in future Montana elections. - 20.
-Illinois Opportunity Project receives support from a variety of sources, including from corporate entities.
-These corporations may now or in the future wish to bid on business from Montana state government.
-IOP also desires to solicit financial support from donors within Montana to partially offset the cost of its intended communications in Montana, and these potential donors who would be solicited would include corporations that may now or in the future bid on business with Montana state government. - 21.
-If IOP engages in its planned issue advocacy in Montana, then any corporation from anywhere in the country that supported IOP in the past two years will be required to disclose those donations if it bids on state contracts in Montana. - 22.
+- 26. IOP also desires to solicit financial support from corporate donors within Montana, and these potential donors who would be solicited would include corporations that may now or in the future bid on business with Montana state government.
+However, IOP will be unable to promise these donors privacy because of the order. - 27.
 IOP is concerned that compelled disclosure of its donors could lead to substantial personal and economic repercussions for its supporters.
 Across the country, individual and corporate donors to political candidates and issue causes are being subject to boycotts, harassment, protests, career damage, and even death threats for publicly engaging in the public square.
 IOP fears that its corporate donors may also encounter similar reprisals from certain activists if their donations are made public.
-Montana's posting of all donor information on the Internet makes this fear of harassment and retaliation all the more real, as it exposes national or multinational companies to harassment from anywhere in the world.
+Montana's posting of all donor information on the Internet makes this fear of harassment and retaliation all the more real, as it exposes national or multinational companies to harassment from anywhere in the world. - 28.
+IOP also knows that Governor Bullock's Executive Order will make it substantially harder for it to renew current members' support and to recruit new members and supporters.
+If companies are forced to choose between exposure or supporting IOP, many companies will choose to continue making money from state contracts over supporting IOP.
+This will decrease IOP's fundraising and membership, impacting its bottom line and its ability to carry out its mission.
+If